steelbrain/linter/docs/types/indie-linter-v2.md

 **A**:

-*   `setMessages` replaces the last stored messages for the given `filePath` for your delegate.
+- `setMessages` replaces the last stored messages for the given `filePath` for your delegate.
 All messages provided must have the same `location.file` as the given `filePath`.

-*   `setAllMessages` replaces the list of messages Linter has stored for your provider.
+- `setAllMessages` replaces the list of messages Linter has stored for your provider.
 Any existing messages, regardless of the file they are associated with, are discarded.

-[Example Usage]: ../examples/indie-linter-v2.md
+[example usage]: ../examples/indie-linter-v2.md